AnantArora/AnantArora/README.md

 - 👋 Hi, I’m @AnantArora
-- 👀 I’m interested in coding.
+- 👀 I’m a foreground human
-- 🌱 I’m currently learning react-native.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AnantArora/AnantArora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.